Artistry: Dreams and Visions

 When Nicole was only 5 years old, she was a busy little girl, always on the move and having fun.
 One night as we were rehearsing a play for a dinner theatre, Nicole stopped, pulled up a chair and watched a 3-hour rehearsal without moving anything but her head, back and forth, taking it all in.
 The Lord spoke to my heart, “This is what I have for her.”
 And it has been.
 She dreamed of living in NYC and she did, appearing in an off-off Broadway production before returning to teach in Florida.
 She knows how to dream and she has learned how to make the dream come true on stage.
-What’s more, she teaches middle school kids to harness their dreams and ride them into reality.
+What’s more, she teaches middle school and high school kids to harness their dreams and ride them into reality.

 This is a work of the Holy Spirit.

 It is important to seek silence and solitude.
 The noise of postmodern life—traffic, meaningless dialogue, and random music—mitigates our dreams–it lessens them.
 Find quiet places and quiet times.
 In solitude, your dreams can order themselves for you.
 They are trying to be clearly seen and heard.